smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 1. From an Azure Cloud Shell terminal, use the SSH command output from the previous task and start an active SSH session to the build agent VM.

-2. Clone the FabMedical GitHub repository created in the previous task.
+2. Clone the Fabmedical GitHub repository created in the previous task by replacing the `GITHUB_USERNAME` in the below mentioned command.

    ```bash
    git clone https://github.com/<GITHUB_USERNAME>/Fabmedical